 - Place the bucket into the hole, filling in any gaps around the edges with soil.

-Share your photos using #DiscoverLearnPlay
+Share photos of your pond creation using #DiscoverLearnPlay